 Quality assurance should be an ongoing process to keep improving your call center’s customer service.
 Over time, after consistent call monitoring, customer surveys, coaching, targeted training and more, your workforce will continue to get stronger.

-More importantly, it’s more likely your employees will actually care more about the quality of service they deliver.
-This is because they will know certain interactions may be monitored, while the personalized coaching/training makes them feel valued by management.
+It’s more likely your employees will care more about the quality of service they deliver.
+This is because they will know they may monitor certain interactions, while the personalized coaching/training makes them feel valued by management.

 Quality assurance revolves around recognizing each agent is an individual, with their own capabilities, their own strengths, their own weaknesses and more.
 By focusing on meeting their needs and increasing satisfaction, you will end up with a more efficient team.

 This, of course, works wonders for your customers too.